DHTMLX/docs-todolist/docs/guides/configuration.md

 });
 ~~~

-In this configuration, the due dates will be colored grey.
+In this configuration, due dates appear grey.

-### Mode of marking tasks complete

-By default, the process of checking/unchecking tasks is implemented in the "auto" mode, namely:
+### Set the task completion mode

+Use the `completed` parameter of [`taskShape`](/api/configs/taskshape_config/) to control how marking tasks done affects parent and child tasks.

+#### Auto mode

+By default, task completion uses the `"auto"` mode:

-- If you mark all children of a task as completed, the parent task automatically becomes marked as completed
+- If you mark all child tasks as completed, the parent task becomes completed.
-- If you mark the parent task as completed, all its child automatically become marked as completed
+- If you mark the parent task as completed, all its children become completed.
-- If you mark at least one child of a completed task as uncompleted, the task automatically becomes marked as uncompleted
+- If you mark at least one child as uncompleted, the parent task becomes uncompleted.
-- If you mark the parent task as uncompleted, all its child automatically become uncompleted
+- If you mark the parent task as uncompleted, all its children become uncompleted.

-You can disable this behavior and activate the "manual" mode.
-For that, apply the **behavior: "manual"** setting of the **completed** parameter of the [`taskShape`](/api/configs/taskshape_config/) property:
+#### Manual mode

+To activate the `"manual"` mode, set `behavior` to `"manual"` in the `completed` parameter of [`taskShape`](/api/configs/taskshape_config/):

 ~~~js {5-9}
 const list = new ToDo("#root", {